seyedrazavi/blog.srazavi.com/_posts/2020-05-18-are-our-minds-like-computers-3.markdown

 <a name="5"></a>[5] Turing machines are hypothetical machines which apply rules to input variables to alter internal states and generate outputs in order to perform mathematical calculations (Turing, 2004 [1936]).

-<a name="6"></a>[6] A Gandy machine is a parallel computing machine sometimes conceptualised as multiple TMs running in tandem with a shared input/output stream (Fresco, 2012, p.
+<a name="6"></a>[6] A Gandy machine is a parallel computing machine sometimes conceptualised as multiple Turing machines running in tandem with a shared input/output stream (Fresco, 2012, p.
 361).

 <a name="7"></a>[7] A theoretical machine which solves the ‘halting problem’ of determining prior to execution whether any arbitrary program will finish running or continue indefinitely (Siegelmann, 2003).